Anti-Chinese sentiment: Europe

 Anti-Chinese sentiment became more common as China was becoming a major source of immigrants for the west (including the Western United States).
 Numerous Chinese immigrants to North America were attracted by wages offered by large railway companies in the late 19th century as the companies built the transcontinental railroads.

 Anti-Chinese policies persisted in the 20th century in the English-speaking world, including the Chinese Exclusion Act, the Chinese Immigration Act of 1923, anti-Chinese zoning laws and restrictive covenants, the policies of Richard Seddon, and the White Australia policy.

+Finland

+In 2025, Miss Finland Sarah Dzafce was stripped of her crown after a photo circulated online showing her making a racist gesture by pulling her eyes into a slanted shape with her fingers and including the Finnish-language text "kiinalaisenkaa syömäs" (roughly translated as "eating with a Chinese person"), which was widely interpreted as mocking Asian people.
+In response to the backlash, the pageant organizers said they do not tolerate racism and removed her title.

 France

 In France, there has been a long history of systemic racism towards the Chinese population, with many people stereotyping them as easy targets for crime.
 As a result, France's ethnic Chinese population have been common victims of racism and crime, which include assaults, robbery, and murder; it is common for Chinese business owners to have their businesses robbed and destroyed.
 There have been rising incidents of anti-Chinese racism in France; many Chinese, including French celebrity Frederic Chau, want more support from the French government.
 In September 2016, at least 15,000 Chinese participated in an anti-Asian racism protest in Paris.